 Note

-If you work with big networks, you can create publishers and placements without accessing Adform PMP by using dynamic master tags.
+If you work with big networks, you can use dynamic master tags to create publishers and placements without accessing Adform PMP.

-You can also build ad requests dynamically by using ADX tag, which is an ad tagging library for Adform publishers.
+To build ad requests dynamically, you can use an ADX tag, which is an ad tagging library for Adform publishers.

-When you generate a master tag for sell-side inventory, you can then can place it on a website, use it in-app, within header bidding or add it to line item of publisher ad server as a third-party tag.
-When a master tag is loaded on a page, it generates ad request to Adform sell-side and delivers an ad via Adform Publisher Ad Server (PAS) or Supply Side Platform (SSP).
+When you generate a master tag for sell-side inventory, you can then place it on a website, use it in-app, within header bidding, or add it to a line item of publisher ad server as a third-party tag.
+When a master tag loads on a page, it generates an ad request to Adform sell-side and delivers an ad via Adform Publisher Ad Server (PAS) or Supply Side Platform (SSP).
 To track clicks, you need to add an additional parameter to the master tag.
 The parameter should contain the encoded URL of the click tracker.

 -

-: This parameter is dedicated to providing the click tracker URL for master tags. -
+cturl: This parameter provides the click tracker URL for master tags. -

-: In addition to click tracker URL, you can provide click tracker type.
+cttype: In addition to click tracker URL, you can provide click tracker type.
 1: Using redirect that is capable of decoding; 2: Using redirect that is not capable of decoding; 3: Using out-of-band pixels.
-Types 1 and 2 are using redirects, where type 3 is fired as a pixel when Adform is counting a click (Adform click tracker is also active within a browser before redirecting to landing page).
+Types 1 and 2 use redirects, where type 3 is fired as a pixel when Adform counts a click (Adform click tracker is also active within a browser before redirecting to a landing page).

 <script type="text/javascript" src="http://adx.adform.net/adx/?mid=140855;gdpr=${GDPR};gdpr_consent=${GDPR_CONSENT_50}&cttype=3&cturl=[macros]"></script> <script type="text/javascript" src="http://adx.adform.net/adx/?mid=140855&cttype=3&cturl=[macros]"></script>